spring-projects/spring-ai/README.md

 A common API enables you to develop an application targeting OpenAI's ChatGPT HTTP interface and easily switch to Azure's OpenAI service, as an example.

 **Prompts:** At the center of LLM interaction is the Prompt - a set of instructions for the LLM to respond to.
-Creating an effective part is part art and part science, giving rise to the discipline of Prompt Engineering.
+Creating an effective Prompt is part art and part science, giving rise to the discipline of Prompt Engineering.
 Prompts utilize a templating engine, enabling easy replacement of data within prompt text placeholders.

 **Output Parsers:**  LLM responses are typically a raw `java.lang.String`.
 Output Parsers transform the raw String into structured formats like CSV or JSON, to make the output usable in a programming environment.
-Output Parser may also do additional post-processing on the response String.
+Output Parsers may also do additional post-processing on the response String.

 ### Incorporating your data

 **Data Management:** A significant innovation in Generative AI involves enabling LLMs to understand your proprietary data without having to retrain the model's weights.
 Retraining a model is a complex and compute-intensive task.
 Recent Generative AI models have billions of parameters that require specialized hard-to-find hardware making it practically impossible to retrain the largest of models.
 Instead, the 'In-context' learning technique lets you more easily incorporate your data into the pre-trained model.
 This data can be from text files, HTML, database results, etc.